 WHAT WE DO

-Our Empowerment Model is meant for immigrants and vulnerable populations where the focus is on legal rights, self-worth, mental health and building networks of support among participants.
+Our Empowerment Model is meant for immigrants and vulnerable populations where the focus is on legal rights, self-worth, mental health while building networks of support among participants.
 While our Building Bridges Model was created as a platform where cross-cultural connections are born.
 Participants from different socio-economic and cultural backgrounds seek to understand not only their shared humanity, but also their rights and duties as allies in a diverse community.

 Two Know Your Rights Workshop participants holding pottery.